controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 <div class="example">
 <label>Calendars</label>
 <p>
-ControlShift's [calendar feature](https://www.controlshiftlabs.com/case-study/amnesty-ca/) makes it easy to support and manage hundreds of local events hosted by supporters.
+ControlShift's <a href="https://www.controlshiftlabs.com/case-study/amnesty-ca/"> calendar feature</a> makes it easy to support and manage hundreds of local events hosted by supporters.
 Within calendars, the organization can provide events defaults and custom instructions – ensuring that hosting an event is an easy and rewarding experience for your supporters.
 </p>
 </div>